 If you are wanting to teach preschool at home, here are a few things to keep in mind.
 Ages 3-5 is a wide spectrum of development.
 While some three-year olds are ready for letters, other kids are better suited working on something simpler.

-Preschool is a great time to begin gentle, intentional teaching.
-Furthermore, natural learning opportunities present themselves every day which makes for great teaching opportunities.
+Either way, preschool is a great time to begin gentle, intentional teaching as well as a great time to take advantage of all natural learning opportunities that present themselves every day.

 Since sharing our journey of homeschool preschool, I have been asked numerous times, “What exactly are you teaching?”
 OR “What specifically, can I teach my preschooler?”